azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

 # Helm

-This guidance explains how to use **Helm**[https://www.helm.sh/] to package a Docker based application in to a Helm chart.
+This guidance explains how to use [Helm](https://www.helm.sh/) to package a Docker based application in to a Helm chart.

-Helm is a tool that streamlines deploying and managing Kubernetes applications using a packaging format called **charts**[https://github.com/helm/helm/blob/master/docs/charts.md].
+Helm is a tool that streamlines deploying and managing Kubernetes applications using a packaging format called [charts](https://github.com/helm/helm/blob/master/docs/charts.md).
-When the deployment target is Kubernetes, Helm Charts make it simple to package and deploy common applications on Kubernetes.
 You can define, version, share, install, and upgrade even the most complex Kubernetes application using Helm.

 A Helm chart consists of metadata, definitions, config and documentation.
 This can be either stored in the same code repository as your application code or in a separate repository.
 Helm can package these files into a chart archive (*.tgz file), which gets deployed to a Kubernetes cluster.

-A typical Helm chart will have the following structure:
+A typical Continuous integration flow with Helm will have the following structure:
 ![Helm Chart Example](_img/Helmchart_example.png)
+The steps required to build a container image and pushing it to a container registry remains the same.
+Once that has been the done, we start creating a Helm Chart archive package.

 ## Define your CI build process using Helm